eWaterCycle/ewatercycle/docs/system_setup.rst

 Configuration file for ewatecycle Jupyter machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On systems constructed with ewatercycle application on SURF Research
+Users can use the following configurations on systems constructed with eWaterCycle application on SURF Research
-Cloud can use the following configuration file:
+Cloud:

 .. code:: yaml